Picking embryos with best health odds sparks new DNA debate

 The choice was simple for him, but recent advances in the science of polygenic risk scoring raise issues so complex that The New England Journal Of Medicine in July published a special report on the problems with using it for embryo selection.

-"We need to talk about what sort of regulation we want to have in this space," said co-author Daniel Benjamin, an economist specialising in genetics - or "genoeconomist" - at UCLA.
-Many claims by companies that offer DNA-based eating or fitness advice are "basically bunk" he added, "but this is real.
-The benefits are real and the risks are real".
+"We need to talk about what sort of regulation we want to have in this space," said co-author Daniel Benjamin, an economist specialising in genetics - or "genoeconomist" - at University of California, Los Angeles.

 Among the problems the journal article highlights - most genetic data is heavily Eurocentric at this point, so parents with other ancestry cannot benefit nearly as much.
 The science is so new that huge unknowns remain.
 And selection could exacerbate health disparities among races and classes.